phpwomen/combell/CONTRIBUTING.md

-# Contributing to PHPWomen
+# Contributing to PHP Women website

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to PHP Women, which are hosted in the [PHP Women Organization](https://github.com/phpwomen/combell/) on GitHub.
+The following is a set of guidelines for contributing to [PHP Women website](https://github.com/phpwomen/combell/), which is hosted in the [PHP Women Organization](https://github.com/phpwomen/) on GitHub.

 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 #### Table Of Contents